-Balloon sinuplasty is a well-regarded procedure for patients with chronic sinusitis.
+Balloon sinuplasty is a well-regarded procedure for patients with chronic sinusitis and the latest trend in sinus surgery advances.
 The minimally invasive procedure involves dilating the openings of the major nasal sinuses.
 Whether it’s some or all 3 of them, this dilation enables the nasal passages to be cleared and drained.
 But it is still a procedure.
 Minimally invasive or not, a procedure is a procedure.
-Take the extra time to make sure it’s what you need to be 100% of what your
+Take the extra time to make sure it’s what you need to be 100%.

 The field of medicine has moved toward less intrusive diagnostic procedures with a sick patient’s body.
 On a practical level, that means cutting into the skin or other connective tissues in the body.
 Fewer invasive procedures means reducing the blood tests, the endoscopies, and biopsies.
 It means your body can focus on healing the parts that need to heal.

 Holistic care is important for this reason.
 That’s why it’s important to examine a few things about your sinusitis before considering a balloon sinuplasty procedure

 What’s your history of sinus infections?